-Established in 1986, The Wallach Art Gallery is the University's premier public visual arts space.
+Established in 1986, the Wallach Art Gallery is the University's premier public visual arts space.
 We are a platform for critically acclaimed exhibitions, a dynamic range of programming, and publications that contribute to scholarship.

 RECENTLY PUBLISHED